Augmint/augmint-js/README.md

 Also recreates the container if it exists but image is not as expected (ie. there was a version upgrade)

+## Publish NPM package

+bump the version property in the package.json release a new version as usual
+  - merge staging into master
+  - create a release in github with the vX.X.X tag on master

+before npm publish, you need to build the library:
+  - checkout the master(!) branch
+  - `yarn clean`
+  - `yarn build`
+npm publish from master branch. test it with --dry-run

 ## Contributions

 Augmint is an open and transparent project.